-While several global travel restrictions continue to exist in the ongoing pandemic, the SBSE board is pleased to welcome attendees for the 2021 Retreat, which will be hosted at the Manresa Jesuit Retreat House located north of the city of Detroit.
-We are planning for a hybrid event mode with members participating in person as well as a session that allows for virtual attendance.
+While several global travel restrictions continue to exist in the ongoing pandemic, the SBSE board was pleased to welcome attendees for the 2021 Retreat, which will was hosted at the Manresa Jesuit Retreat House located north of the city of Detroit.
+We held a hybrid event mode with members participating in person as well as a session that allowed for virtual attendance.

-Theory, practice, and pedagogy will be explored through hands-on workshops, short presentations, and high-speed research sharing sessions.
-Presentations will be topically grouped to provide opportunity for lively discussion, one of the primary aims of the retreat.
+Theory, practice, and pedagogy were explored through hands-on workshops, short presentations, and high-speed research sharing sessions.
+Presentations were topically grouped to provide opportunity for lively discussion, one of the primary aims of the retreat.

 LOCATION and TRANSPORTATION